 The wards with the highest proportion of people whose activities were limited either a lot or a little are Felling, High Fell, Lamesley, and Chowdene - all of which are significantly higher than the Gateshead average [Map - Ward daily activities limited by health].
 Of working age people (aged 16-64), 10,669 or 5.3% said that their activities were limited a lot, and 10,831 or 5.4% said they were limited a little.

 A less subjective measure of disability that is sometimes used as a proxy is the number of claimants of Disability Living Allowance (DLA).
-In August 2017 there were 6,160 DLA claimants for physical disabilities (excluding those claiming for 'learning difficulties', psychosis, psychoneurosis, personality disorder, dementia and behavioural disorders) in Gateshead.
-10% or 640 of them were aged under 16.
-34% or 2,080 were of working age (16 to 64), and the remaining 3,440 or 56% were aged 65 and over.
+In August 2019 there were 3,500 DLA claimants for physical disabilities (excluding those claiming for 'learning difficulties', psychosis, psychoneurosis, personality disorder, dementia and behavioural disorders) in Gateshead.
+16% or 575 of them were aged under 16.
+8% or 270 were aged 16 to State Pension Age, and the remaining 2,650 or 76% were of State Pension Age.

 Of patients surveyed in a GP practice survey, 49% of Gateshead respondents said they had a long-standing health problem, disability or infirmity.

-The employment rate for disabled people is far lower than for non-disabled.
-For example, in Gateshead just 49% of disabled people were in employment compared with 80% of non-disabled people.
-Gateshead's rate compares with the England average of 53%.
+In September 2019 the employment rate for disabled people was far lower than for non-disabled.
+For example, in Gateshead just 53% of disabled people were in employment (although this has increased from 45% the previous year), compared with 83% of non-disabled people.
+Gateshead's rate compares with the England average of 55%.
 This no doubt has a knock on effect on household income as, across the UK, more (19%) families where someone is disabled live in low income households than in non-disabled families (15%).
 On a positive note, whilst the proportion of non-disabled families in low income households has remained fairly static over the last 10 years, the proportion of disabled families in low income households has decreased from 23% in 2002/03 to 19% in 2011/12 - so the gap is narrowing.

 39% of disabled people in the UK reported having low or very low life satisfaction, compared with 19% of non-disabled people.